jkomoros/boardgame/TUTORIAL.md

 The way we do it is by **merging** two stacks together, so they can be used logically as one read-only stack, both server and client-side.
 There are two types of merged stacks, and they're both created in a similar way. ``NewOveralappedStack`` returns an overlapped stack, and `NewConcatenatedStack` returns a concatenated stack.
 An overlapped stack takes the first stack provided and returns those components--unless that slot is empty, in which case whatever is in that location of the second slot is returned.
 For overlapped stacks, both stacks must be fixed size, and they both must be the same size.
 Concatenated stacks simply have all of the slots of the first stack followed by all of the slots of the second stack.

 We can use tag-based auto-inflation for merged stacks, too.
 We use either `concatenate` or `overlap` and then pass the property names of the input stacks.
 Note that because Merged Stacks are fundamentally read only, they must be stored in an immutable stack property in your state object.
-(One of the rare cases where you want a `Stack` property but not a `MutableStack`.)
+(One of the rare cases where you want a `MergedStack` or `Stack` property but not a `MutableStack`.)
 Note that to use tag-based auto inflation the properties must be in the same object.
 If you want to combine two stacks in different SubStates, you can return them as a Computed Property instead (see the section below on computed properties).

 When you use merged stacks, the convention is to name the hidden stack `HiddenFoo`, the visible stack `VisibleFoo`, and the merged stack that combines them just `Foo`.